Vritigarg/RAG-app-using-CHAT-with-Multiple-PDFS/README.md

 ![chat3](https://github.com/user-attachments/assets/81766e5d-bdf9-4067-be5b-a2547e4316b2)

+Before Running the application Do Download all the libraries:- Langchain,pypdf,Huggingfacehub,dotenv,IntructEmbedding Note:-I am Using Open Source Embeddings so the time take to create the vector store is more than OpenAI embeddings

+To Run the application:- streamlit run main.py

 As mentioned Earlier, the application provides language translation, ATQ to the user choice they can choose the Translation language

 ![chat4](https://github.com/user-attachments/assets/cdb8f98b-e8bc-4b9e-b34e-0a6ab900f54b)